-Knox County Schools has scored above the state average in academic achievement, according to the Tennessee Department of Education’s 2016 Report Card released today.
+Students in Knox County Schools outperformed the state and its three largest urban districts in the most recent academic scores reported in the Tennessee Department of Education’s 2017 Report Card released on Wednesday, Jan.
+10, 2018.

 The annual report measures each district and school on math, reading, science and social studies.
-It also posted results from the new TNReady assessments taken in English language arts and math.
+The state uses four levels of performance reporting: mastered, on track, approaching and below.

-In overall value-added results, Knox County Schools achieved a composite Level 5 – the highest level – on the Tennessee Value Added Assessment System (TVAAS), as well as a Level 5 in math (Algebra 1 and Geometry) and U.S. History.
-Level 4 and 5 means that students tended to grow more in the subject than their peers across the state.
+In overall value-added results, Knox County Schools achieved a composite Level 5 – the highest level – on the Tennessee Value Added Assessment System (TVASS) in all areas on the annual state assessment.
+This means students tended to grow more in the subjects than their peers across the state.

-- 51 percent of students scored a composite of 21 or better making them eligible for the Tennessee HOPE Scholarship
+- A 51.1 percent rate of students who scored a composite of 21 or better making them eligible for the Tennessee Hope Scholarship